noodleedoos/noodleverse/020 - Resources/Notes/Male Sexual Soundness Exam.md

 *When does it take place and what should the exam include?*
 ~
 #question
-- Always examine several weeks or a few months before joining
+- Always examine a few few months before joining
 - Exam:
 	- CS
 	- teeth